-Prior to joining the Berkman Klein Center in 2011, David advised clients on matters involving intellectual property, website terms of service, and privacy policies.
-He earned a J.D. from Northeastern University’s School of Law, where he served on the Northeastern University Law Journal staff, and a B.S. in Economics & Business Administration.
+Before joining the Berkman Klein Center in 2009, David advised clients on matters involving technology and the law.
+He earned a J.D. from Northeastern University’s School of Law, where he served on the Northeastern University Law Review staff, and a B.S. in Economics & Business Administration.
 While in law school, David held positions in the Copyright, Trademark, New Media & Entertainment practice group at Fish & Richardson in Boston, at Inverness Medical Innovations’ in-house legal department, and with the Hon.
 Judith Dein at the U.S. District Court for the District of Massachusetts.

 You can find David on Twitter at https://twitter.com/d_obrien.